 No. Starting in October 2021, any users who haven’t transitioned from Backup and Sync to Drive for desktop will no longer be able to sign into Backup and Sync.
 Also, syncing behavior will stop until the user transitions onto Drive for desktop.
 Any previously synced files will be unaffected.

 When Backup and Sync auto-updates to the latest version on Windows computers, a guided flow will appear to help users transition to Drive for desktop.

 MacOS users not already running Drive for desktop will need to take an additional step of installing Drive for desktop to launch the guided flow.

-- The guided flow scans their local and cloud corpus to detect out-of-sync files.
-This will take anywhere from a few minutes to multiple hours depending on how many files the user has.
-Users will see a time estimate and progress bar as the guided flow scans their files.
-The user doesn’t need to be at their computer while this process happens.
+The guided flow scans your local and cloud corpus to detect out-of-sync files.
+This takes anywhere from a few minutes to multiple hours, depending on how many files you have.
+You see a time estimate and progress bar as the guided flow scans the files.
+After the scan, you see a summary of your files.

-- After the user makes their choice, their chosen solution will begin to sync.
+The chosen solution will begin to sync.